Kabelo-Malaka/Hackathon-Workflow-2025/docs/prd.md

 ## Epic 2: Workflow Template Management

+**MVP Scope:** ⚠️ **SIMPLIFIED** - Stories 2.1-2.5 only.
+Stories 2.6 (Custom Fields) and 2.7 (Conditional Logic) deferred to Phase 2.

-**Epic Goal:** Build the complete template management system enabling HR administrators to define, configure, and manage reusable onboarding and offboarding workflow templates.
-This includes form-based template creation with task definitions, role assignments, conditional logic, and custom fields, plus a template library for browsing, editing, and activating templates for use in employee workflows.
+**Epic Goal:** Build the template management system enabling HR administrators to define, configure, and manage reusable onboarding and offboarding workflow templates.
+This includes form-based template creation with task definitions, role assignments, and a template library for browsing, editing, and activating templates for use in employee workflows. *(MVP uses fixed employee data fields instead of custom fields, and multiple template variants instead of conditional logic.)*

 ### Story 2.1: Workflow Template Data Model

 As a **developer**,
-I want the database schema for workflow templates and tasks defined with Liquibase migrations, so that templates can store task sequences, role assignments, dependencies, and custom field definitions.
+I want the database schema for workflow templates and tasks defined with Liquibase migrations, so that templates can store task sequences, role assignments, and dependencies.

+**MVP Scope Note:** Custom fields and conditional rules tables removed from MVP scope.

 **Acceptance Criteria:**
 1. workflow_templates table is created with columns: id (UUID), name, description, type (ONBOARDING/OFFBOARDING), is_active, created_at, created_by, updated_at, updated_by
 2. template_tasks table is created with columns: id (UUID), template_id (FK), task_name, description, assigned_role, sequence_order, is_parallel, dependency_task_id (FK, nullable), created_at, updated_at
-3. template_custom_fields table is created with columns: id (UUID), template_id (FK), field_name, field_type (TEXT/NUMBER/DATE/BOOLEAN/SELECT), is_required, options (JSON for SELECT type)
-4. template_conditional_rules table is created with columns: id (UUID), task_id (FK), condition_field, condition_operator (EQUALS/NOT_EQUALS/CONTAINS), condition_value, action (SHOW_TASK/HIDE_TASK)
+3. ~~template_custom_fields table is created~~ 🔮 **DEFERRED TO PHASE 2**
+4. ~~template_conditional_rules table is created~~ 🔮 **DEFERRED TO PHASE 2**
 5. Foreign key relationships are properly defined with ON DELETE CASCADE where appropriate
 6. Indexes are created on template_id, assigned_role, sequence_order
 7. Sample seed data includes at least one basic onboarding template for testing